 chastity: sexual purity.
 All persons, whether single or married, are called by God to be chaste.
 For single people, chastity involves refraining from lust, pornography, and sexual activity with oneself or other persons, and active service to meet the needs of other people (e.g. encouraging the discouraged, feeding the hungry, clothing the naked, mentoring the young).
 For married people, chastity involves all the above with the exception that they can focus their sexual desires on and have sexual relations with their spouse.

 church (with a lower case "c"): a local body of non-catholic Christians who meet together under self-elected officials (usually called a pastor).
-Non-catholic churches are not Churches in the proper sense, as their lack Apostolic succession.
+Non-catholic churches are not Churches in the proper sense, as they lack Apostolic succession and valid sacraments.

 Church (with an upper case "C"): a local body of catholic Christians who are lead by a bishop.
 Each local body is referred to as a Church, but each one is considered to be the local expression of the True Church established by Christ.

 continence: refraining from sexual activity with oneself or other persons.

 continent: the state of being sexually inactive.